schleglermarcus/grassfeeder/grassfeed_rs/README.md

  - This ![version](https://distrowatch.com/table.php?distribution=ubuntu) is too old.

 ##### Linux Mint 20 preparation, as user

+Version 0.0.4 and down do not work here, since they have no libgdk-pixbuf-2.0-0:amd64 They use the old package "libgdk-pixbuf2.0-0:amd64"  and do not have an easy upgrade path.
+###### Mint20  uses
+- "focal" for Ubuntu packages
+- "uma" for Mint packages
+###### Mint21 uses
+- "jammy" for Ubuntu packages
+- "vanessa" for Mint  packages

   - Install rust:  `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
 	- `cargo install cargo-deb`